subella/AutomatedAnnotater/README.md

 * View the keypoint at different angles to see if depth was accurate.
 You can click on a keypoint in the list and adjust its depth manually.

+* If you don't hit `Finish`, your annotations won't be saved.

 ## Recording Tab

 * Hit `Begin`.